 You should talk to a tax professional or see what your tax software states, but chances are, you can deduct some of the mileage you drive on the way to starting a shift and the miles you drive in-between deliveries (when not on an active delivery).

-If you need help tracking your mileage and gig economy income, you can also use the Hurdlr app.
+If you need help tracking your mileage and gig economy income, you can also use the Everlance app, which is my personal favorite mileage and income tracking app.

 Like other delivery app gigs, getting decent tips can absolutely transform your hourly earnings.

 So, one basic albeit important piece of advice for Uber Eats drivers is to work on some customer service skills to increase the odds you get tip.

 Some basic customer tips include:

 - Texting the customer if you encounter traffic or if there is going to be a delay at the restaurant

 - Being friendly and welcoming when dropping off food

 - Being patient/texting the customer if there’s any problems with the dropoff

 Another useful tip is to grab extras for the customer, like napkins and sauces, when you pick up their food.